The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Find all the dates and times for this journey

 It's difficult to get from Bristol to Edinburgh without changing at least once.

-Coaches from Bristol to Edinburgh cover the 311 miles (501 km) long route taking on average 13 h 30 min with our travel partners like National Express.
+Coaches from Bristol to Edinburgh cover the 311 miles long trip taking on average 12 h 40 min with our travel partners like Flixbus or National Express.
 There are direct coach services available.
-You can get the cheapest coach tickets for this route for as low as £28, but the average price of coach tickets is £37.
+You can get the cheapest coach tickets for this trip for as low as £28, but the average price of coach tickets is £52.
 Travellers depart most frequently from Bristol Temple Meads and arrive in Edinburgh, Elder Street.

 National Express is the UK’s leading long-distance coach provider operating over 550 coaches per day and serving over 900 destinations across the UK.
 National Express also operates coach services to all major UK airports, such as Heathrow, Gatwick, Stansted, Luton and Bristol, 24 hours a day.
 All National Express coaches have air conditioning and provide free WiFi access along with onboard entertainment.
 Most coaches come with seat belts and power outlets at every seat, so you can charge your phone or laptop during a long journey.
-For your coach between Bristol and Edinburgh, you can select from three ticket fares: Restricted Fare, Standard Fare, and Fully Flexible Fare.
+For your coach to Edinburgh from Bristol, you can select from three ticket fares: Restricted Fare, Standard Fare, and Fully Flexible Fare.

 Passengers who are looking for coaches from Bristol to Edinburgh will only find a short service of just 2 trains running per day.
 Only one provider operates the distance between the two locations and that is with the leading provider, National Express.
 Onboard these coaches, expect the use of good services and useful onboard facilities.
 The first running coach of the day is at 4:15 a.m. and the latest running coach of the day is at 7:00 p.m.
 Guests will have a duration of either 12h 40min or 14h 55min.